Vegetarianism in the Victorian era: Background

-Victorian readers were familiar with historical and literary precedents for abstaining from meat.
-The word "vegetarian" and an organised movement were still new to many in the 1840s; the term was in print by 1842 in the Healthian Journal, though some accounts credit the 1847 inaugural meeting of the Vegetarian Society with popularising or coining the label.
+Victorian readers encountered older religious, philosophical and literary arguments for abstaining from meat, but the word "vegetarian" and the organised movement were still unfamiliar to many people in the 1840s.
+The term appeared in print in the Healthian Journal by 1842, although some later accounts credit the 1847 inaugural meeting of the Vegetarian Society with popularising or coining the word.

-Antecedents included the Bible Christian Church founded by William Cowherd in Salford, which from 1809 promoted a vegetable diet.
-Within this circle, Martha Brotherton published Vegetable Cookery (1812), often cited as one of the first English-language vegetarian cookbooks and an early template for reform cookery.
-The early-19th-century advocacy of London physician William Lambe for a plant-food-only regimen; transatlantic links involved educational reformers James Pierrepont Greaves and Amos Bronson Alcott.
-These networks developed in dialogue with health-reform circles in Britain and the United States that discussed meatless diets on moral and physiological grounds.
+One antecedent was the Bible Christian Church founded by William Cowherd in Salford, which promoted a vegetable diet from 1809.
+Within this circle, Martha Brotherton published Vegetable Cookery (1812), often described as an early English-language vegetarian cookbook and a model for later reform cookery.
+The London physician William Lambe also advocated a plant-food-only regimen in the early nineteenth century.
+Transatlantic connections included the educational reformers James Pierrepont Greaves and Amos Bronson Alcott.
+These networks overlapped with British and American health-reform circles that discussed meatless diets on moral and physiological grounds.